DigitalDataServices/GeocortexMenuComponents/README.md

 1. Locate your Geocortex HTML5 Site directory, typically found at `C:\Program Files (x86)\Latitude Geographics\Geocortex Essentials\Default\REST Elements\Sites\`
 2. Navigate to the Site HTML5 Virtual Directory, typically found at `...\YourSiteName\Viewers\YourHTML5ViewerName\VirtualDirectory\`
-3. In the Resources directory create a new directory called CustomScripts
+3. In the `Resources` directory create a new directory called `CustomScripts`
-4. Copy the MenuComponents.js file into the CustomScripts directory
+4. Copy the `MenuComponents.js` file into the `CustomScripts` directory
-5. Next locate the Desktop, Tablet, and Handheld configuration files, typically located at \Resources\Config\Default\ directory.
+5. Next locate the `Desktop`, `Tablet`, and `Handheld` configuration files, typically located at `...\Resources\Config\Default\` directory.
-6. Repeat the following steps for all three configuration files:
+6. Repeat the following steps for all three configuration files (`Desktop`, `Tablet`, and `Handheld`):
 	1. Make a backup of the configuration file!
+	2. Open the configuration file in a file editor of your choice, such as Notepad++
-	2. Within the libraries section add the following code:
+	3. Within the `libraries` section add the following code where the `uri` is the relative path to the `MenuComponents.js` file.

         ```
         {